-The following is a partial list of accommodations that a students may be qualified to receive, depending the specific nature of their disabilities.
+The following is a partial list of academic accommodations that a students may be qualified to receive, depending the specific nature of their disabilities.
 All academic accommodations are determined on a case by case basis.

 - Students may receive additional time (up to 100%) to complete their exams.